First Simple Machine

 It wont know how to respond to a request by default - to control how our machine behaves we’ll need to setup and override of the

 Because we want to store the count of items transferred and the count of different item-types, we will need to add a new global integer variable.

 We’ll also need an array of

 Now, in the grab logic, first we check if the machine has power.
 We do this by using the "HasPower"-node of the

 FGPowerInfoComponent.
 If it responds false, we return nothing and set the output to false.
 But if it’s true, we use the grab function of the input connector to request a new item.

 If the input grab boolean is true, we increase the "itemAmount" integer by one and add the item unique to the "itemTypes".
-Now we simply log "itemAmount" and the size of the "itemTypes"-array.
 After that we return the item we got from the grab and set the output boolean to true.

 If the input grab boolean is false, we just return nothing and the output boolean is set to false.

 Overall the logic becomes: checks if we have power.
 If we do, try and get a item from the input.
 If there’s no item, we do nothing.
 But if we get a item, we count it and then return it to the output.

 That’s should be it, try out your newly created machine!